Zurarah ibn A'yan: Authenticity of Zurarah

-Fifth Shia Imam Muhammad al-Baqir praised him–along with Abū Baṣīr al-Murādī, Muḥammad ibn Muslim, and Burayd ibn Muʿāwiya al-ʿIjlī–as "worthy of paradise".
+The fifth Shia Imam Muhammad al-Baqir praised him–along with Abū Baṣīr al-Murādī, Muḥammad ibn Muslim, and Burayd ibn Muʿāwiya al-ʿIjlī–as "worthy of paradise".
 Imam Ja'far al-Sadiq also lauded him, along with the other three, for upholding and promoting the madhhab (Imamiyyah), and asserted that the prophetic ahadith would have been lost without them.
 However, some reports in al-Kafi relate Jafar Al-Sadiq telling his followers to avoid Zurarah as a liar.
 Some of the narrations that were mentioned in his condemnation of Zurarah, as stated by Imam Sadiq, were stated in the position of taqiyyah and to protect Zurarah from the government.
 Some of his jurisprudential thoughts and methods have been criticized.
 Mirdamad, by confirming Zurarah and believing his belief to be true, has condemned him in the sources because of his mistake in understanding issues such as qadha, qadr, ability, and tolerance in understanding the position of Sadiq.
 In a narration from Sadiq addressed to Hamza bin Hamran, Zarara's nephew, it is also emphasized that Sadiq was acquitted by what others have narrated about Zarara, not by Zarara himself.

 More than 2,000 hadith are attributed him.
-He is described in biographical literature as “respected” and trustworthy”.
+He is described in Shia biographical literature as “respected” and trustworthy”.
 It was narrated that: “Were it not for Zurārah, the sayings of my father would vanish soon”.